thosangs/dbt_incremental_agg/README.md

-### Incremental Aggregations Journey: dbt + Spark + SQLPad (PyCon 2025 Talk Demo)
+### Incremental Aggregations Journey: dbt + Spark (PyCon 2025 Talk Demo)

-This project demonstrates a progressive journey through incremental data processing patterns using dbt, Apache Spark (with Parquet), and SQLPad.
+This project demonstrates a progressive journey through incremental data processing patterns using dbt and Apache Spark (with Parquet).
 It showcases three increasingly sophisticated approaches: full batch processing, incremental event processing, and incremental aggregation with partition overwrite.

 The repo is optimized for live demos: everything runs locally in Docker, requires no external cloud credentials, and can be reset quickly.